tomasruizr/sails-cb/README.md

 + You should configure a **separate connection for each bucket** you want to work with.

 + Inside the bucket the stored **Documents are differentiated by Document Types from the Document Key (ID)**.
 In other words: All the keys are set to be something like `person::whatever-uuid-123456` for the table Person, and `product::whatever-uuid-123456` for table Product.
-If you would like to use something different than `uuid` to build your keys, take a look at the `create` function code to see where the keys are created.
+Check the `idStrategy` option in the configuration section for different options of unique Ids creation beside uuid.

-+ If you are not familiar with Couchbase, **read about it**, it is a very powerful tool it used wisely. [this](http://blog.couchbase.com/10-things-developers-should-know-about-couchbase) is a good place to start.
++ If you are not familiar with Couchbase, **read about it**, it is a very powerful tool it used wisely. [this](http://blog.couchbase.com/10-things-developers-should-know-about-couchbase) is a little bit outdated, but is a good place to start.

 + There is still a lot of work and optimizations to do, feel free to **fork and make pull requests**, I will actively maintain this repository (depending on the time I have to do so, please be patient).